Marathon weekend will be Friday, June 23 through Sunday, June 25, 2023:

 Yes!
 We are working diligently to get private pumping areas at both the marathon and half start lines.
 Should you need this service please contact Trisha Drobeck to ensure we can accommodate your needs.

 There is no driving or crossing the course.
 Law enforcement and volunteers will be present to ensure the safety of our runners.
-Please use our Spectators Map to find the best viewing.
+Please SEE OUR 2023 EVENT GUIDE to find the best viewing

 Marathon: We will strive to have pacers for the following times: 3:00 (6:52 mi pace), 3:10 (7:14 mi pace), 3:20 (7:37 mi pace), 3:30 (8:00 mi pace), 3:40 (8:23 mi pace), 3:50 (8:46 mi pace), 4:00 (9:09 mi pace), 4:10 (9:32 mi pace), 4:20 (9:55 mi pace), 4:30 (10:17 mi pace), 4:40 (10:41 mi pace), 4:50 (11:04 mi pace), 5:00 (11:26 mi pace).

 Half Marathon: We strive to have pacers for the following times: 1:30 (6:52 mi pace), 1:40 (7:37 mi pace), 1:50 (8:23 mi pace), 2:00 (9:09 mi pace), 2:10 (9:55 mi pace), 2:20 (10:41 mi pace), 2:30 (11:26 mi pace).

 The pacers will wear bright pacers shirts and carry balloons with the finish time written on them.
 Please remember our pacers are volunteers with their own potential injuries – they are not professional pacers.
 We will update this information if there are any changes to our pacer program.